 Impose loads on parts of the works which are still under construction or on existing structures.

-Submit six copies of shop drawings for review.
+Submit one electronic copy of shop drawings for review.
 Payment will not be made for any items of Work started or completed without the required drawing review.
 Submit shop drawings well in advance of the time when they are required for construction.
 Coordinate shop drawings prepared by different trades so that information is available to prevent conflict or errors where the work of one trade affects the work of another.

-Two copies of submitted shop drawings will be returned to the Contractor after review.
+One electronic copy of submitted shop drawings will be returned to the Contractor after review.

 Shop drawings will be reviewed for conformity with the required arrangement and dimensions of the permanent structures and for general conformity with the specifications.